vlang/docs/README.md

 ```shell
 v run .
 ```
 This will download the latest version of [docs.md](https://github.com/vlang/v/edit/master/doc/docs.md), then it will regenerate the documentation from it, and save it in the `output` directory.

 ## Testing the output

+Use V to serve your local copy of the documentation.

 ```shell
 v -e 'import net.http.file; file.serve(folder: "output/")'
 ```

-Now load http://localhost:4001/ in your browser.
+The line of code executed will start a basic web server with the documentation created in the "outputs" folder.

+Access the documentation on your browser using this url http://localhost:4001/.